waku-org/docs.waku.org/docs/learn/faq.md

 </AccordionItem>

 <AccordionItem title="How does Waku differ from IPFS?">
-  Waku focuses on short, ephemeral, real-time time messages, while IPFS focuses on large, long-term data storage.
+  Waku focuses on short, ephemeral, real-time messages, while IPFS focuses on large, long-term data storage.
 Although there's an overlap between the two technologies, Waku does not currently support large data for privacy reasons.
 </AccordionItem>

 <AccordionItem title="What are Rate Limiting Nullifiers (RLN)?">